Pronounced: GO-suh-REH-lin ASS-uh-TATE

 Most prostate cancers need supplies of the male hormone testosterone to grow.
 Testosterone is an androgen produced by the testes and adrenal glands.
 The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
 A hormone called luteinizing hormone (LH), which is produced by the pituitary gland, stimulates production of testosterone by the testicles.
 Agonists of the LH releasing hormone (i.e. LHRH agonists) stop the production of luteinizing hormone by the pituitary gland.
 This reduces the production of testosterone in men.
 The cancer cells may then grow more slowly or stop growing altogether.
 Goserelin acetate is a type of LHRH agonist.

-Goserelin acetate is given as a subcutaneous (under the skin) injection every 4 weeks.
-There is also a long acting formulation (called depot or implant), which is given every 28 days.
+Goserelin acetate is given as a subcutaneous (SQ, under the skin) injection every 4 weeks.
+There is also a long acting formulation (called depot or implant), which is given by SQ injection, every 12 weeks.

 There are a number of things you can do to manage the side effects of Goserelin Acetate.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: